anyaschukin/OverRide/level01/README.md

 Program received signal SIGSEGV, Segmentation fault.
 0x37634136 in ?? ()
 ```

+In the previous project, Rainfall, our strategy was to copy shellcode to the stack and jump to it (a classic stack-based buffer overflow).

+Unfortunately, that we can't do that here since the program calls ```puts()``` instead of ```printf()``` (a vulnerable function).

+We're going to use ret2libc ("return-to-libc") instead, which will overwrite the EIP return address with a particular libc function address directly.

 So finally our attack payload will be : “padding –> address of system() –> address of exit() –> /bin/sh“